My Cousin Rachel (2017 film): Plot

-He and Nick's daughter, Louise, begin searching through Rachel's belongings for incriminating evidence, only to find out that Rainaldi was gay and was not having an affair with Rachel as everyone's believed.
-Philip begins to re-think if he's misjudged Rachel, and realizes that he directed her to the path upon which he had the accident.
-He sets out in search of her, but finds that she indeed has had a fatal accident while riding on the same cliff-side path he directed her toward.
+He and Kendall's daughter, Louise, then search through Rachel's belongings for incriminating evidence, but only find letters that show her innocent intent.
+Philip realises he has misjudged Rachel, and directed her to a dangerous path.
+He sets out in search of her, and finds she has had a fatal accident while riding on the clifftop path.

-Years later, Philip, now married to Louise and a father of two, is tormented by Rachel's memory and the fact that he will never know whether she was innocent of his suspicions.
-He suffers horrific migraines and is sensitive to bright and loud stimuli.
-All of his symptoms can be traced from the time of Rachel's death.
+Several years later, Philip, now married to Louise and a father of two, is tormented by Rachel's memory and the fact that he will never know whether she was innocent of his suspicions.
+He suffers severe headaches, which can be traced to the time of Rachel's visit.